 The second of three low wake, high-speed passenger vessels for Kitsap Transit, the Reliance, was launched on March 6 and has been undergoing sea trials and wake-wash testing.

-Kitsap Transit had been searching for an economically feasible solution to bring fast and environmentally safe passenger-only ferry service back to the Kitsap Peninsula since Washington State Ferries was forced to terminate their service in 2003.
+Kitsap Transit had been searching for an economically feasible solution to bring fast and environmentally safe passenger-only ferry service back to the Kitsap Peninsula since Washington State Ferries was forced to terminate its service in 2003.

 With the population and subsequent housing cost increases in Seattle, commuters are looking for new ways to get to work downtown faster, without driving.
 People can take advantage of the lower housing costs in Bremerton, while also staying in the Seattle job market.
 This high-speed ferry service allows them to do just that.